okd-project/okd/Guides/UPI/baremetal/node-hostname-resolution.md

 # Background
 Nodes require a correctly configured hostname in order to join and remain a fully functional cluster member.
 The hostname is used to generate certificates and also figure out what to call itself.

 The OKD installation docs mention that setting valid PTR records will allow the system to automatically detect the hostname.
-This does not seem to conistently be the case.
+This does not seem to consistently be the case.
 In addition you may be in an environment where you are unable to edit PTR records.

 You may find that although initially when nodes boot the hostname is resolved correctly (e.g via PTR), at some point during the installation process this ability is lost and the node reverts to the `fedora` hostname.